Orange-OpenSource/casskop/website/docs/2_setup/5_upgrade_v1_to_v2.md

 If you have a doubt on what name to use for a parameter in your cassandra.yaml, you can take a look at https://github.com/datastax/cass-config-definitions/tree/1b7eaf4e50447fc8168c4a6c16d0ed986941edf8/resources/cassandra-yaml/cassandra

+## Edit your ConfigMap
+Remove all other keys than pre_run.sh and post_run.sh from your file.
+Of course if you're not using any of those 2 files you can even get rid of this ConfigMap and remove it from your CassandraCluster object.

 ## Install the latest version of the operator
 Now you can install version 2 of the operator by running the usual install